 But despite my early-on confidence and extensive preparation and rehearsing, on the morning of the talk I found that old pal imposter syndrome drilling its way into my mind.
 What is this a bizarre topic?
 Would people think I was completely nuts?
 Comparing music to web design – what could be crazier?

-In the end, I was able to calm myself down by remember these three simple truths.
+In the end, I was able to calm myself down by remembering these three simple truths.
 I hope the next you find yourself suddenly doubting yourself on the way to a speaking engagement, that you can remember these and calm yourself down too.

 1) People Want to Like You.